Plastic Surgeon & Medical Spa Serving Bryn Mawr, Villanova & Communities Near The Main Line Of Philadelphia, PA

 In the week following surgery, limit the amount of weight you lift to no more than 10 pounds or so if you are a woman, and up to 20 pounds if you are a man.
 You may gradually increase this amount until you are comfortable lifting your usual amount of weight.

 Say goodbye to flapping skin that wiggles when you wave by undergoing a brachioplasty procedure here at Main Line Plastic Surgery.
-Please contact us online or call 484-222-0010 today if you are in Philadelphia, Villanova, Bryn Mawr, or other nearby areas in Pennsylvania.
+Please contact us online or Text or Call today if you are in Philadelphia, Villanova, Bryn Mawr, or other nearby areas in Pennsylvania.

 * Results will vary by person and are based upon the patient, the procedure, and the aftercare program.